paldhous/ucsc/2020/multimedia-journalism/md/basic-charts.md

 ![](./img/basic_charts_17.jpg)

-Change the `Typeface` to Arial as before under `General`.
+Change the `Typeface` to Arial as before under the `General` in the `Style` menu.

-Under `Traces` in the `Style` section, select the `By Type` tab check `Points`.
+Under `Traces` in the `Style` menu, select the `By Type` tab check `Points`.
 (With multiple traces, you can also use the `Individually` tab to customize them one at a time.)
-Once you add points to a line chart, Poltly should automatically adjust the `Y` axis to start at zero and add a zero line.
+Once you add points to a line chart, Plotly should automatically adjust the `Y` axis to start at zero.

 By default, Plotly has chosen a qualitative palette for `categorical scales`; you can use the `Individually` tab to customize the color of each trace individually if you wish.
 Here I have chosen blue and orange, at opposite sides of the color wheel, and also labelled each `Trace`: